syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 The port can be used to create connector by enabling the `Draw` in the [PortConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PortConstraints.html).

 ## How to draw connector from the port

-The Diagram provides the support to draw the connector in the port.
+You can draw connectors from the port by enabling Draw constraints to the Constraints property.
 By default, the connector segment type is set to [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal).

 The following code explains how to draw the connector by using the port constraints.